dakeryas/deadbeef-dr-meter/README.md

 ## Description
 Adds a "Dynamic Range" context menu to the selected playlist items.
-Upon clicking, the dynamic range, peak, and total RMS for each selection item is computed and a GTK window is opened with results.
-The text is selectable and can be copied.
+Upon clicking, the dynamic range, peak, and total RMS for each selection item is computed and a GTK dialogue is opened with results.
+The log can be saved and is compatible with DR online database.

 [![dr-meter.png](https://i.postimg.cc/bNFxDMtT/dr-meter.png)](https://postimg.cc/MvVMg9tM)

-NB: This is work in progress.

 ## Requirements
 The build system relies upon GNU make.
 The computing plugin relies on a `drmeter`